 Video report by Political Correspondent Tom Sheldrick

-The May 6 contest will give an indication of whether the Labour leader can shore up support in the party's former industrial heartlands after large sections of the so-called "red wall" fell in the 2019 general election.
+The May 6 contest comes 14 months after large sections of Labour's so called "red wall" fell in the 2019 general election.

 Conservatives - Jill Mortimer